apitestbase/apitestbase.github.io/_docs/en/maintenance.md

 ---
-title: Maintain
+title: Maintenance
-permalink: /docs/en/maintain
+permalink: /docs/en/maintenance
-key: docs-maintain
+key: docs-maintenance
 ---
 The first time you launch the application, two new folders are created automatically under `<APITestBase_Home>`.